aibatchelor22/LinearAOCR/README.md

 | 40 | 23 | 0.08 | 0.09 | 0.16 |
 | 80 | 7 | 0.09 | 0.49 | 0.44 |

 I explored an additional approach where I used ZCA whitening as preprocessing for Method 2 and Method 3.
-Keras has a very convenient tool for this preprocessing in the image_data_loader class.
+Keras has a very convenient tool for this preprocessing in the ImageDataGenerator class.
 ZCA whitening improved the results very significantly, especially for Method 2.

 | Instances(min) | # Classes | Method 2 AP | Method 3 AP |
 | --- | --- | --- | --- |